Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 Beijing’s 6 Best Neighborhoods to Stay In

-Beijing has one of the most largest and most comprehensive subway systems in Asia.
+Beijing has one of the largest and most comprehensive subway systems in Asia making it easy to navigate around the city no matter what your Beijing itinerary looks like.
 There are multiple lines running all over the city and they’re constantly building more.
 For any place the subway doesn’t reach, there are also multiple buses.
 Taxi drivers are pretty easy to get along with and you won’t have to haggle with them as they’re usually pretty good about using the meter.

 No matter where you stay, you’ll be able to get around to other areas with ease but you’ll still want to choose the neighborhood that has the most of what you want to do.
 With a population of 21.5 million people, the rush hour traffic and crowds on the subway can be mind boggling!